About Stephanie

 A Reflective and Deaf-Led Approach

-Stephanie’s work is guided by a Deaf-centred perspective and a reflective approach to awareness.
+Stephanie’s work is guided by a Deaf-centred perspective and a Deaf-led approach grounded in lived experience.

-She explores experiences with care, recognising the emotional and social impact of communication, inclusion, and exclusion.
-Rather than focusing only on what happens, her work also asks how those experiences shape people over time.
+She stays with experiences with care, recognising the emotional and social impact of communication, inclusion, and exclusion.
+Rather than focusing only on what happens, her work stays with how those experiences shape people over time.

 Her work seeks to:

-• explore systems and barriers with clarity and insight
+• look at systems and barriers affecting Deaf access and inclusion

 • share lived experience with honesty and care